Will a pumped hydro, which depends on two large water reservoirs to operate, succeed in semi-arid western fall country?

 Image: Looking towards dry Dungowan Ck, Ogunbil, NSW at the end of the three year drought, 2019.

-The Dungowan Dam is a small town-supply dam with a capacity of 6,300 megalitres, and it is fed by a relatively small catchment (~125 km²).
+The 70-year-old Dungowan Dam is a small town-supply dam with a capacity of 6,300 megalitres, and it is fed by a relatively small catchment (~125 km²).
 That’s modest capacity for an urban and regional supply.
 It is one of only two critical sources of drinking water for the city of Tamworth (pop. est. over 66,000) while also supplying irrigation and livestock water to the valley’s farms.
-Recent drought records show that while the dam was at 100% capacity in mid-2017, it received no subsequent inflows and steadily declined thereafter.
-The lowest available recorded level was 14.2% (894.6 ML) in March 2020—after the drought had broken.
+Recent drought records show that while the dam was at 100% capacity in mid-2017, it subsequently received no significant inflows and steadily declined thereafter.

 The situation was dire for Tamworth residents (under highest level emergency water restrictions) and farmers, with Dungowan Dam level below 50% for approximately two years, and the Dungowan Creek totally dry for much of that time.